-For over 22 years, People Locator Service has provided professional people locate services for attorneys, fiduciaries, public and private corporations, banks, and other financial institutions throughout the United States to find heirs of estates, trust beneficiaries, and retired employees, or beneficiaries of deceased employees, entitled to receive such employees’ pension or retirement benefits.
+For over 23 years, People Locator Service has provided professional people locate services for attorneys, fiduciaries, public and private corporations, banks, and other financial institutions throughout the United States.
+We find heirs of estates, trust beneficiaries, and retired employees, or beneficiaries of deceased employees, entitled to receive such employees’ pension or retirement benefits.
 Our firm’s client retention is 99%.

 Who do your requests come from or who are your clients?

-Our requests come from businesses – both public and private – attorneys and law firms, trust officers or other fiduciaries, and banks and other financial institutions, typically after their internal efforts to locate the subject of their respective searches prove unsuccessful.
+Our requests come from businesses – both public and private businesses typically after their internal efforts to locate the subject of their respective searches prove unsuccessful.

 People Locator Service works within the parameters established by its clients.
 We update our clients daily or weekly depending on the client with a report regarding our progress on all cases.